pasteleth/bot-unfollower/DEPLOYMENT_CHECKLIST.md

 - [ ] Test the frame using the Warpcast Frame Validator
 - [ ] Verify image generation endpoints work correctly
 - [ ] Test the frame by scanning your own following list
-- [ ] Check that accounts are flagged correctly using the default thresholds
+- [ ] Check that accounts are flagged correctly using the updated thresholds (spam: 40%, AI: 60%)

 ## Frame URLs to Test